-The Flyers are family and…Nothing Trumps Family!
+The Flyers are family and…Nothing is stronger than Family!

 The Flyers’ fabled Broad Street Bullies’ days might be well behind us nowadays, but their reputation lives on for posterity inside NHL history books forever and the Flyboys one day will rise again!

-The national media, along with other NHL hierarchy, labeled them thugs and goons because of all of their antics, but those very same types had to come begging on their hands – and knees! – so the Broad Street Bullies could defend the NHL’s honor in 1976.
+The national media, along with other NHL hierarchy, labeled them thugs and goons because of all of their antics, but those very same softies had to come begging on their hands – and knees! – so the Broad Street Bullies could defend the NHL’s honor in 1976.

 The Soviet Union had sent a team nicknamed the Red Army and they were just steam rolling every team the NHL threw at them during an exhibition tour .